-Big money center banks are better diversified, well capitalized, generally more liquid and subject to much more stringent regulations than small banks.
+Big money centre banks are better diversified, well-capitalized, generally more liquid and subject to much more stringent regulations than small banks.
 The differences include much higher capital requirements, liquidity requirements, leverage limitations, frequency of stress testing and treatment of the mark-to-market securities portfolios — avoiding the kind of asset liability mismatch that brought down SVB.

 The big banks, designated as Global Systemically Important Banks (GSIBs), do not present compelling valuation, in my view, and do not appear to be fully reflecting neither the risk of a recession in the U.S. nor the financial risks of a late cycle economy.